Women's suffrage in Scotland: Awareness raising educational resources and creative works

 In 2024, only one accessible image of a (known) black Scottish suffragist Jessie M. Soga, who was also a soprano singer, has been identified, and is it unclear if there were other Scottish women of colour campaigning for the vote.
 Dr. TS Beall said Scotland's suffragists' and suffragettes' activities were 'not taught much' in Scottish schools, and their names were not generally known.

 Soga was included in a new educational game (Top Trumps-style) called Scotland's Suffragettes Trumps cards, created by Protests & Suffragettes (an organisation led by artists, activists and local historians including Dr. Beall).
 This was created by crowdfunding to send 700 sets to schools across Scotland.
 One hundred Scotland's Suffrage History Education Packs, explaining the movement, and including the cards were sent to Scottish schools.
 Women's History Scotland's Dr. Yvonne McFadden called it 'a fun and important tool to make sure these women and their stories' are included in the Scottish school curriculum, as women's history is often limited in a school's history teaching.
 The impact of these materials was discussed on Borders TV, including the recognition by primary school children that 'change makers' were based in their own communities in Kelso and Stranraer.

 An interactive map of the specific places associated with the women's suffrage movement in Aberdeen and area, is available which shows how connected the women in this area were with the wider suffrage movement and in leadership roles.
 This was included into Wikipedia articles at a CodeTheCity, civic open data event called #CTC28 connections editathon in March 2023.
 And further details on activists for suffrage for women in Scotland were added through monthly Women in Red editathons at Edinburgh University since the centenary of women's right to vote.

 Scottish Suffragettes Jessie Soga and Helen Crawfurd were memorialised in 2024 in stained glass window by Artist Keira McLean in Glasgow's Woodside Library.
 The window was co-designed with young people from SiMY Community Development in Townhead.
 McLean said "there are so many forgotten histories of people who made a real difference', and that the window is "restoring the neglected histories of communities often marginalised or dismissed.”
 The unveiling of the window took place at an event hosted by Glasgow Life on 5 September 2024 and featured new musical arrangements by Musician Lorna Morgan of the Holloway Jingles, poems written by imprisoned suffragettes.
-Historical information about Jessie Soga and Helen Crawfurd was shared by Clare Thompson from Protests and Suffragettes.
+Historical information about Jessie Soga and Helen Crawfurd was shared by Clare Thompson from Protests & Suffragettes.

 In 2025, an exhibition in Glasgow, marks the influence of suffragette, politician and local councillor, Jessie Stephen.
 The materials displayed include items loaned by her great-niece and local history shared at Maryhill Burgh Halls by women's historian, Anabel Marsh.